jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-To actually generate the visualisations, the R notebook `02-scripts.backup/014-cumulative_proportion_decay_curves.Rmd` describes how to calculate the percent decay curves, including burn-in calculations and to display the curves.
+To actually generate the visualisations, the R notebook `02-scripts.backup/014-cumulative_proportion_decay_curves.Rmd` describes how to calculate the percent decay curves, including burn-in calculations, and how to display the curves.

 The resulting list(s) of individuals passing or failing to pass this threshold